If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 As for cycling and skiing, the use of helmets for climbing has become widespread on cliffs, for the greater good and safety of climbers.

-Here are a few tips that will help you in your choice.
+Here are a few tips that will help you choose the most enjoyable climbing helmets as well as the safest.

 How to choose your climbing helmet?